secure-software-engineering/rose/README.md

 Build
 -----

 To build ROSE you need `node, npm, bower, ember-cli and gulp` installed.
-You can build your own copy of ROSE with the folowing steps
+You can build your own copy of ROSE with the following steps

 1. Install dependencies with `npm`
     ```